2BRobust -- Mitigating TCP BBR Performance Degradation in Virtual Machines under CPU Contention: Solution Approach

-Having defined an indicator for CPU-limited throughput that can be determined by BBR based on ready-to-use connection variables, \ie \ac{BDP} and bytes-in-flight, we now propose a patch\footnote{Code available under: \url{https://git.sys.cs.uos.de/kelmenhorst/linux}, and \url{https://git.sys.cs.uos.de/kelmenhorst/bbr}.} for the TCP BBR algorithm(s).
-To this end, an essential question remains to be answered: When BBR detects an inflight deficit, \textit{what to do about it?}
+Having defined an indicator for CPU-limited throughput that can be determined by BBR based on \ac{BDP} and bytes-in-flight we now propose a patch\footnote{Code available under: \url{https://github.com/sys-uos/bbr-cpu-contention}} for the TCP BBR algorithm(s).

-As described in \pref{sec:background}, BBR data rates are driven by cwnd, pacing rate, and TSO burst size.
+\paragraph{Approach} As described in \pref{sec:background}, BBR data rates are driven by cwnd and pacing rate.
 In contrast to the fix proposed by \cite{ha2021}, we do not modify the cwnd sizing since the cwnd will be automatically increased via the current \ac{BDP}, if the approach succeeds at maintaining a high bandwidth estimate.
-Further increasing the cwnd, \eg via cwnd\_gain, would lead to inflated cwnd, potentially (further~\cite{zeynali2024}) compromising the fairness of BBR, especially seeing that prior studies identified BBR becoming cnwd-limited when competing with other flows~\cite{bbr_ware_2019}.
-Considering the mechanism of the Linux TCP pacing algorithm (see \pref{sec:background}), we know that changing the pacing rate is strongly coupled with the TSO burst size, since a TSO burst contains 1 ms of data sent at the pacing rate (at least 2 packets, at most 64~KB)~\cite{pacing_2025}.
+Further increasing the cwnd, \eg via cwnd\_gain, would lead to inflated cwnd, potentially compromising the fairness of BBR (cf.~\cite{zeynali2024}), especially seeing that prior studies identified BBR becoming cwnd-limited when competing with other flows~\cite{bbr_ware_2019}.
 Thus, we aim at better utilizing the available CPU share by increasing the pacing rate via pacing\_gain.
-To re-use established BBR variable settings, and keep the algorithm modification as conservative as possible, we choose BBR's "high gain" level, \ie 2.89 (BBRv3: 2.77), as pacing\_gain during CPU-limited periods.
+To re-use established BBR variable settings, and keep the algorithm modification as minimal as possible, we choose BBR's "high gain" level, \ie 2.77 (BBRv1: 2.89), as pacing\_gain during CPU-limited periods.

 To implement this approach, we modify the \texttt{bbr\_update\_gains()} function, as outlined by the pseudocode below, which only considers its simplified manipulation of pacing\_gain: